 At this point, the pumpkin is cooked, pureed, and waiting in the freezer for its moment of glory.
 Half the shopping has been done.
 The pie crust is in the fridge.
 The turkey is on order.
 And starting next Saturday, the pace picks up, and that means we need a schedule.
 Seriously, write it down on your calendar.
 It'll give you a sense of control.

-Saturday before Thanksgiving: Shop for perishable ingredients i.e., everything else on the shopping list.
+Saturday before Thanksgiving: Shop for perishable ingredients i.e., everything else on the shopping list that you haven't already bought.

 Sunday before Thanksgiving: Make cranberry sauce.
 Chop up the bread for the stuffing.

-Monday before Thanksgiving: Roll out pie crusts.
+Monday before Thanksgiving: Roll out pie crusts and line pie pans.
 Take pumpkin out of the freezer and put in fridge.

 Tuesday before Thanksgiving: Bake pies.